Celtreos is available for macOS and iOS.

 - “Shield” (available in “Blaster Series”, and custom arrays) absorbs attacks from any direction, up to a certain maximum amount.

 - “Armor” (available in “Razor Series”, and custom arrays) absorbs attacks from particular directions; individual plates can be destroyed quite easily but they respawn.

 - “Deflector” (available in “Plasma Series”, and custom arrays) only lasts for a short period of time but some attacks bounce off of it entirely and move in a new direction.
 Note that this is especially useful in multi-player games, as one player can effectively shield the other.

-- “Barrier” (version 1.45 or later; available in “Weaver Series”, and custom arrays) will rotate whenever your ship moves.
+- “Barrier” (available in “Weaver Series”, and custom arrays) will rotate whenever your ship moves.
 This can also do damage and deflect enemy bullets, though not as well as Armor and Deflector.